-Our business operations rely upon secure information technology systems for data capture, processing, storage and reporting.
-Despite careful security and controls design, implementation, updating and independent third-party verification, our information technology systems, and those of our third-party providers, could become subject to employee error or malfeasance, cyber-attacks, or natural disasters.
-Network, system, application and data breaches could result in operational disruptions or information misappropriation.
+We rely upon secure information technology systems for data capture, processing, storage and reporting.
+Despite careful security and controls design, implementation, updating and independent third-party verification, that also includes specific policies, procedures, and specialized software tools for cybersecurity and data protection, our information technology systems, and those of our third-party providers, could become subject to employee error or malfeasance, natural disasters or be susceptible to cyberattacks.
+Network, system, application, and data breaches could result in operational disruptions or information misappropriation.
 Access to internal applications required to plan our operations, source materials, manufacture and goods and account for orders could be denied or misused.
 Theft of intellectual property or trade secrets, and inappropriate disclosure of confidential company, employee, customer or vendor information, could stem from such incidents.
 Any of these operational disruptions and/or misappropriation of information could result in lost sales, business delays, negative publicity and could have a material effect on our business.
-We also could be required to spend significant financial and other resources to remedy the damage caused by a security breach, including to repair or replace networks and information technology systems, liability for stolen information, increased cybersecurity protection costs, litigation expense and increased insurance premiums.
+We also could be required to spend significant financial and other resources to remedy the damage caused by a security protection costs, litigation expense and increased insurance premiums.